zdharma-continuum/zinit/README.md

-status {plugin-name}     - Git status for plugin (or all plugins if --all passed) report {plugin-name}     - show plugin's report (or all plugins' if --all passed) loaded|list [keyword]    - show what plugins are loaded (filter with `keyword') cd {plugin-name}         - cd into plugin's directory (does completion on TAB) create {plugin-name}     - create plugin (also together with Github repository) edit {plugin-name}       - edit plugin's file with $EDITOR
+status {plugin-name}     - Git status for plugin (or all plugins if --all passed) report {plugin-name}     - show plugin's report (or all plugins' if --all passed) loaded|list [keyword]    - show what plugins are loaded (filter with `keyword') ls                       - list snippets in formatted and colorized manner cd {plugin-name}         - cd into plugin's directory (does completion on TAB) create {plugin-name}     - create plugin (also together with Github repository) edit {plugin-name}       - edit plugin's file with $EDITOR